This week, be careful as we're walking on eggshells around Brian Clegg

 Unfortunately this enthusiasm to react with acids means that buildings made of calcium carbonate stone, particularly limestone, suffer badly from erosion where there is acid rain.
 Sculptures lose definition, while inscriptions can disappear entirely, leaving whole graveyards with blank, silent markers.

 With its origins from both plants and animals, and its final destination in common rocks, calcium carbonate is a nightmare for players of the parlour game 'Animal, vegetable or mineral.'
-But whether it's in dramatic chalk white horses, practical limestone buildings or elegant marble palaces, this is a compound that has helped shape the built environment.
+But whether it's in dramatic chalk white horses, that has helped shape the built environment.

 It certainly has: buildings, sculptures, giant white horses in fields and even toothpaste.
 Certainly a diverse range of uses.
 That was Brian Clegg with the chemistry of calcium carbonate.
 Now, next week, we smile for the camera.